- International Fees

 |Sep 11 - Dec 18||Mon||18:30 - 21:30||Burnaby SW01 Rm.
 1205|

-The first session for this course will take place online.
-Students should expect to attend later classes in-person at the Burnaby BCIT campus.
+This course will be delivered 100% in-person at the BCIT Burnaby campus.
+Please check the Learning Hub-D2L two days after registration.
 Labs to be scheduled outside of class hours, on or before the first class.
 Note: no class on Monday, Oct 2nd (Day in lieu of National Day for Truth and Reconciliation) and Monday, Oct 9th (Thanksgiving Day).
 To make up the missed time, there will be two Saturday lectures from 8:00am-11:00am on Sat Sep 23rd and Sat Oct 14th.
 Please contact Katie Howard at (604) 432-8237 or email@example.com for more information or to be placed on a waitlist if the course is full.
 Note: BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Properties, Processes and Working Fluids